fadeI/ChromeLuncher/README.md

 # ChromeLuncher

-enable to run new projects from desktop
+enabble to run your favor projects as daily